 The great thing about blogging is that you don’t need to have a large audience to start making money.
 In fact, there are many ways to monetize your blog from day one, and you don’t need to rely on ads to do so.

-Here are some ways you can monetize your blog from day one as a new blogger.
+In this post, you’ll learn some ways you can monetize your blog from day one as a new blogger, including:

 How Do Bloggers Make Money?